JamesCoding888/JavaOCP20221017/README.md

 			2) Implementing the Fibonacci sequence can be a good exercise for beginner programmers to learn these concepts.

-			3) Note that for larger values of n, the recursive algorithm can be very slow and may cause a stack overflow error.
+			3) Note that for larger values of THRESHOLD, the recursive algorithm can be very slow and may cause a stack overflow error.

 			   In practice, it is often better to use an iterative algorithm or a more efficient algorithm, such as dynamic programming, to